placrosse/agildata-zero/index.md

 AgilData Zero currently supports the following types of encryption:

+## Clear text

+- No encryption and preserves all database functionality

-## AES-256 with column-specific IV
+## AES-256 with unique initialization vector per column

-A single initialization-vector (IV) and key is used to encrypt all values in the column.
-This type of encryption supports equality checks, meaning that simple predicates of the form `WHERE ssn = ?` can still be performed efficiently by the database.
-AgilData encrypts the query parameters so that the database never sees unencrypted data.
+- This is a form of deterministic encryption where encrypting the same input value multiple times always results in the same encrypted data
+- Supports equality operations, allowing the database to filter (WHERE ssn = ?)

-If two columns share the same key and IV then `JOIN` operations can also be performed natively by the database.
+- If two columns share the same initialization vector and key then they can be joined
+- Not suitable for low-cardinality data since this encryption is deterministic e.g. for a gender column storing M or F,  there would only be two encrypted values

-## AES-256 with unique IV per encrypted value
+## AES-256 with unique initialization vector per value

-This form of encryption uses a unique IV per row.
-This is a stronger form of encryption but adds additional restrictions on functionality.
-Equality checks can no longer be performed.
+- Non-deterministic encryption.
+Encrypting the same value multiple times results in a different encrypted value each time.
+- More secure than using a fixed IV but no support for equality
+- Database can include column in projection but cannot operate on the data

 # Architecture